Book Online

 • It can also be inconsistent

-• It’s usually heavy, stiff and basic and not suited to your needs
+• It’s usually heavy, stiff, basic and not suited to your needs

 • The technology will help with your riding performance

-• It can be pricy, and a decent snowboard and bindings can cost around £700
+• It can be pricey, and a decent snowboard and bindings can cost around £700

 • You have to carry it with you to your local indoor snow centre or resort